 Chloe Homewood-Allen is on The UK Network of Mindfulness Teacher Training Organisations list as an approved MBSR and MBLC teacher.

-She is an international mindfulness trainer and consultant, and a supervisor, teacher trainer and lead tutor for the Mindfulness Association, working in Scotland, throughout the UK, Poland, France and Brussels.
+She is an international mindfulness trainer and consultant, and a supervisor, teacher trainer and lead tutor for the Mindfulness Association, working in Scotland, throughout the UK, Poland and France.

 She has been practising mindfulness meditation for eighteen years.